Estimated reading time: 9 minutes

 Another fascinating feature about these cameras is the ability to zoom.
 This allows them to take shots from high altitudes without distorting the quality of the images.

 DJI has a series of Zenmuse zooming cameras, with the latest managing a zoom of up to 180X.
-Such zooming power comes in handy when the drone user needs to take shots of construction projects, electric stations, or turbines from a distance.
+Such zooming power is helpful when the drone user needs to take shots of construction projects, electric stations, or turbines from a distance.

 What Are the Uses of a drone camera?

 With the combination of a drone and a camera, drone users can now accomplish both hobbyist and professional tasks.
-Below are some of the applications where drone cameras are applicable.
+Below are some applications where drone cameras are applicable.